siger2022/loan_amortization/README.md

-##loan calculator
+##Loan calculator

-This serves the purpose of calculating loan amortization
+This for calculating loan amortization

+Programming language: Go